AxeWP/wp-graphql-gravity-forms/README.md

     resumeToken
     entry {
-      entryId # This will be null, since draft entries don't have an ID yet. resumeToken # This is the same resumeToken that was passed in. isDraft # This will be set to true. fields(first: 300) {
+      entryId # This will be null, since draft entries don't have an ID yet. resumeToken # This will be the same resumeToken that was passed in. isDraft # This will be set to true. fields(first: 300) {
         edges {